 - Imari Okawachiyama — A historic kiln village with cobblestone paths and pottery shops.
 More atmospheric, but step-heavy.

-- Pottery painting workshop — Most family-friendly studios let kids 4+ paint a small dish (¥1,500–3,000) and ship it home.
+Most family-friendly studios let kids 4+ paint a small dish (¥1,500–3,000) and ship it home.
+Pre-book an Arita pottery-painting workshop on Klook to lock in an English-friendly slot before you arrive.

 See our Arita & Imari Pottery with Kids guide for the full plan.